cardano-scaling/alba/docs/basic_construction.md

 # Telescope - Basic Construction
-**ALBA** provides a method for a prover to convince a verifier that the prover knows stricly more than $n_f$ elements satisfying a predicate $R$, while only presenting a smaller subset of elements as proof.
+**ALBA** provides a method for a prover to convince a verifier that the prover knows strictly more than $n_f$ elements satisfying a predicate $R$, while only presenting a smaller subset of elements as proof.
 This construction uses a recursive filtering process, guided by random oracles, to produce succinct and efficient proofs.

 ## Overview
-- The prover builds a proof by creating tuples (sequences) of elements from $S_p$, the set of elements.
+The prover constructs a proof by creating tuples (sequences) of elements from $S_p$, the set of known elements.
-- The process begins with roots as starting points and expands them step-by-step.
+1. The process begins by initializing tuples with starting values and expanding them step-by-step during the proof construction process.
-- At each step, only tuples that satisfy specific conditions, as determined by a random oracle, are kept for further extension.
+2. At each step, the prover extends the current tuple by adding an element from $S_p$ and performs a random oracle check:
+   - If the check is successful, the tuple is kept and may be extended further.
+   - If the check fails, the tuple is discarded.

+This process is guided by a random oracle, which acts as a probabilistic filter.
+The oracle ensures that only tuples meeting specific validity conditions are extended, reducing the search space and excluding invalid tuples early.

+The proof construction employs *Depth-First Search (DFS)* over a conceptual tree, where each path represents a potential tuple.
+DFS ensures efficiency by systematically exploring valid branches and pruning invalid ones.

+The prover builds a proof by creating tuples (sequences) of elements from $S_p$, the set of elements.
+- The tuples are initialized with starting values and expanded step-by-step as elements are added during the proof construction process.
+- At each step, the prover takes a tuple, extends it with an element from $S_p$, and performs a random oracle check.
+  - If the check is successful, the tuple is kept and may be extended further; otherwise, it is discarded.
-- The random oracle acts as a filter to ensure that the prover selects only a small subset of elements that is highly unlikely to satisfy the conditions by chance alone.
+- The random oracle serves as a probabilistic filter, allowing the prover to extend tuples only when they meet specific validity conditions, thereby reducing the search space and ensuring that invalid tuples are excluded.
 - The proof construction uses *Depth-First Search (DFS)* over a conceptual tree, where each path represents a potential tuple.

-- The DFS ensures efficiency by pruning invalid branches early.
+The DFS ensures efficiency by pruning invalid branches early.

 ### Core Components
 - **Parameters**: